 Yes, this is spoken from experience.

 Invest in some good sleep bras and they’ll look after those precious milk makers while you try to get some rest.
-Then, when baby is ready for another night feed, your nursing sleep bra will allow you to easily and quickly remove a boob for instant feeding.
+Then, when the baby is ready for another night feed, your nursing sleep bra will allow you to easily and quickly remove a boob for instant feeding.

 After giving birth, and onwards if you're breastfeeding, your breasts will continue to change shape; they're working hard to feed your baby, and there's still a lot going on in your body.
 So the right supportive underwear is important, during the day and the night.

 We talk a lot about finding the right position for feeding your baby, and the right underwear is important to make sure you're comfortable while you're breastfeeding.
-Support and comfort is important 24/7 - before you had your baby, you probably didn't have to worry about looking after your breasts while you sleep.
+Support and comfort are important 24/7 - before you had your baby, you probably didn't have to worry about looking after your breasts while you sleep.
 But now, it's more vital than ever that a good sleep bra is supporting you while you rest.

 What you need to look for in a good sleep bra